-Loss of sequence extraction fidelity for higher complexity samples using only shotgun proteomics data.
+Sequencing higher complexity samples lead to a loss of fidelity in sequencing when using only shotgun proteomics data.

 Sequencing results for the monoclonal (panel a-b) and mixture of 3 mAbs (panel c-d) samples are shown.
 Each sample was submitted to Stitch twice: as a template selection run (light blue, panel a and c) and a definitive run (dark blue, panel b and d).
 Each panel shows residue candidates as letters and depth of coverage as bars.
 The monoclonal sample had no coverage below the cut-off (pink highlight), very few erroneous residue candidates (grey residues), ambiguity, or errors in the consensus sequence (marked with “x”).
 The mixture of 3 mAbs sample had substantially more stretches of sequence with low coverage (pink bars), resulting in more ambiguity, erroneous candidates, and errors.